tylerlong/subx/README.md

 Pronunciation: [Subject X]

-## What is a Reactive Subject?
+## What is Reactive Subject?

-A Reactive Subject is a JavaScript class which could be used to initialize reactive objects.
+Subject is the same concept as the subject in [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).

-A reactive object is a special JavaScript object which allows you to subscribe to its mutations.
+A reactive subject is a special JavaScript object which allows you to subscribe to its **actions/mutations**.
+If you are a React + Redux developer, you might find the word "action" very familiar.
+But in case you are a Vue.js + Vuex developer, you might prefer the word "mutation".

+The wonderful thing of SubX is: you don't need to manually create actions/mutations, this library generates them for you automatically!

+In this projects, we call actions/mutations **events**.

 ## Installation